splunk/public-o11y-docs/infrastructure/network-explorer/network-explorer-setup.rst

       - Network Explorer is supported in Kubernetes-based environments on Linux hosts.
 Use Helm-based management.

     * - Operating system
-      - RedHat Linux versions 7.6 or higher, Ubuntu versions 16.04 or higher, Debian Stretch+, Amazon Linux 2, Google COS (excluding GKE Autopilot)
+      - RedHat Linux versions 7.6 or higher, Ubuntu versions 16.04 or higher, Debian Stretch+, Amazon Linux 2, Google COS

     * - Kubernetes version
       - Network Explorer is supported on all active releases of Kubernetes.
 For more information, see :new-page:`Releases <https://kubernetes.io/releases/>` in the Kubernetes documentation.